Prank

 Shetland Sheepdog

-Vinnie is a female Shetland Sheepdog.
-Carefully selected as a great representative of her breed, Kristi decided to make her part of their program.
+Kylo is a male Shetland Sheepdog.
+Carefully selected as a great representative of his breed, Kristi decided to make him part of their program.
 Kristi has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level